Discover

 04.Café MOCO

 Known for its fluffy omurice and charming interior, Café MOCO blends casual dining with a cozy café vibe.
 The signature ketchup art on your omelet adds a playful touch, making it popular among solo travelers and couples alike.
-It’s a taste of homestyle Japanese comfort food.

 05.Curry no Toriko